 Savannah, Georgia, is a city that whispers stories from every cobblestone and oak-lined square.
 It's a place where history isn't just preserved; it's alive, making it the perfect destination for a walking tour weekend focused on its timeless charm and captivating tales.
 Get ready to step back in time and fall in love with the Hostess City of the South.

-Welcome to Savannah, a city where every cobblestone street whispers tales of centuries past!
-This historic walking tour is crafted for the solo explorer or couple eager to immerse themselves in the charm and history of the Hostess City on foot.
+Strolling through Forsyth Park, you're immediately transported to a bygone era in Savannah, a city where every cobblestone street whispers tales of centuries past!
+This historic walking tour is crafted for the solo explorer or couple eager to immerse themselves in the charm and history of Forsyth Park on foot.
 Forget the car; Savannah's Historic District, with its iconic 22 squares and tree-lined avenues, is best experienced at a leisurely pace, allowing you to soak in every architectural detail and hidden garden.

 From the bustling energy of River Street to the serene beauty of Forsyth Park, you'll discover why Savannah consistently ranks as one of America's most beloved destinations.
 We'll guide you through picturesque neighborhoods like the Victorian District and the heart of the Historic District, ensuring you hit all the major landmarks without feeling rushed.
 Prepare for a weekend filled with Southern hospitality, delicious food, and a touch of the supernatural.

 This itinerary is designed for maximum walkable enjoyment, with just one easy Uber or Lyft ride for a special excursion.
 You'll dine at local favorites, explore world-class art, and even delve into Savannah's famed ghostly past.
-Get ready to fall in love with the moss-draped oaks and timeless elegance that make Savannah truly unforgettable.
+Prepare to be enchanted by the architectural grandeur of Forsyth Park and the vibrant energy of River Street.

 Starting your trip with a smooth check-in sets a relaxed tone for your entire visit.
 You'll feel refreshed and ready to explore without the burden of luggage.